Murphy-Joe/LeagueOfChaps22/draft-recap.md

 > After going through great lengths to be prepared for this year's draft, ended up winning the award for *auto-drafting* yahoo's best team

 `Reasons for Hope`
 > The award winning auto-draft did indeed seem to find player value right at the positions Andrew needed all the way down the lineup.
-Normally I don't list every player on the team but take a look
+Normally I don't list every starter but take a look
 QB - Justin Herbert
 WR - Tyreek Hill
 WR - Rashod Bateman